exiang/open_hub_wiki/Override-Core.md

 You can override web controller.

 ### To create a new controller:
-1. Create new file `OverrideController.php` under directory in `protected/overrides/controllers`.
+1. Create new file in `protected/overrides/controllers/OverrideController.php`:
-2. Fill in with content:
 ```php
 <?php